 Welcome to the Arboretum at Penn State Behrend, which contains many of the area’s most notable and unusual trees.
 More than 200 species are identified, including some trees located inside the John M. Lilley Library, the Reed Union Building, and the Hammermill Building within the Science Complex.

-Long recognized by area environmentalists as a haven for some of the area's most interesting trees, Penn State Behrend is a member of the American Public Gardens Association, having gained membership in 2003.
-This formalized the college's status as an arboretum and opened the way to development of public education, outreach, and research programs focusing on the college's extraordinary collection of native and exotic trees, as well as continued conservation of the area.
+In 2003, Penn State Behrend gained membership in the American Public Gardens Association.
+This formalized the college's status as an arboretum and opened the way to the development of public education, outreach, and research programs focusing on the college's extraordinary collection of native and exotic trees, as well as continued conservation of the area.

-You can start your self-guided walking tour from any location, but before you do, please stop by Police Services in Erie Hall for directions to visitor parking and a free parking pass.
+You can start your self-guided walking tour from any location, but before you do, please stop by Parking Services at 24 Reed Union Building for directions to visitor parking and a free parking pass.